 ♦ Through writing and telling stories that address problems and fears, students learn to respond to life’s challenges in creative and productive ways and gain confidence in their ability to create fulfilling lives for themselves;

 ♦ Through reading the folk tales of their native culture as well as the American culture, students gain an appreciation for both cultures, understand the uniqueness and commonality of the human journey, and develop a deepening awareness of identity and purpose;

-♦ By participating in the program at different local cultural institutions, students develop a sense of place and a sense of belonging to their community as they gain exposure and an awareness of the cultural and artistic opportunities their community offers;
+♦ By participating in the program at different local cultural institutions, students develop a sense of belonging to their community, and they gain exposure and an awareness of the cultural and artistic opportunities their community offers;

 ♦ Students provide a dual-language performance of their original stories to the larger community, including members of their community who speak only Spanish or other home language.
 By using local cultural institutions and performing arts venues, these bi-lingual performances provides access to the community’s culture scene to families who otherwise would not have that opportunity.